 Richard Brophy is corporate sustainability professional with over fifteen years experience in the consumer technology, retail, professional services and not-for-profit sectors.
 He is currently Head of Purpose for Openreach.

-Sarah Bull works as Counsel at US law firm Katten Muchin Rosenman UK LLP where she advises both corporates and non-profits on all aspects of UK employment law.
+Sarah Bull is a partner at Wilsons Solicitors LLP where she advises both corporates and charities on all aspects of employment law and workplace matters.

-Joshua Castellino is Professor of Law & Dean, at the School of Law, Middlesex University, UK and a former journalist from Mumbai, India, (Express Newspapers).
+Joshua Castellino is Executive Director of Minority Rights Group; Professor of Law & Dean, at the School of Law, Middlesex University, UK and a former journalist from Mumbai, India, (Express Newspapers).

 Steven Finizio is a partner at WilmerHale LLP, focused on international dispute resolution.
 He is a leading international arbitration lawyer, and has represented parties before the African Court of Human and Peoples' Rights and the European Court of Justice, among other international tribunals.